danielneil/Shark/README.md

 Nagios is known for being a tool to help IT folks monitor IT infrastructure, but with a few tweaks it can be used as an automated trading platform.

-This is a simple proof of concept which turns Nagios core into a full blown trading platform that enables it to use a strategy to identify and execute upon trading opportunities.
+This is a simple proof of concept which turns Nagios Core into a full blown trading platform that enables it to use a strategy to identify and execute upon trading opportunities.

 The example strategy is simple mean reversion, coupled with shorts analysis, backtesting, and the chosen financial market is the ASX.

-Back testing and technical indicators are derived from Yahoo Finance.
+Back testing and technical indicators are derived from Yahoo Finance data, so you will need to download these for each instrument you desire.

 I am available for consultation and employment.